Paracord rules. It’s got so many uses that we couldn’t help but make another post about some of the cool stuff you can do with paracord.

 Paracord is an incredibly versatile material that’s worth having on hand when SHTF.
 It can be used on-the-fly as a solution for many issues.
 Paracord can help you build a shelter, fix your gear, even saw down a tree!

 So we’ve combed through the thousands of uses for paracord and come up with some really cool ideas and some great paracord projects.
-We hope that you can find something in this list that you’ll enjoy.
+We hope that you can find something in this list of paracord projects that you’ll enjoy.
 And don’t think this is the last you’ll hear from us about how great paracord is!

 Paracord Survival Bracelet

 One of the most common uses for paracord is in making survival bracelets.
-These bracelets are made out of several feet of paracord, which can then be unraveled in case it’s needed for any outdoor activities like camping or hiking where rope might be necessary.
+Paracord bracelets are made out of several feet of paracord, which can then be unraveled in case it’s needed for any outdoor activities like camping or hiking where rope might be necessary.
 Here’s how to make one:

 - Get a set of plastic or metal buckles and attach them to the paracord, sliding them to measure the size of the Bracelet on your wrist.